joshblack/IBMChallenge/README.md

 > Josh Black

 Hello IBM Design team!
 In this folder is my submission for the IBM Design Challenge.
-I had a lot of with this assignment and I hope you enjoy what I ended up making!
+I had a lot of fun with this assignment and I hope you enjoy what I ended up making!

 In order to complete this challenge, I leveraged the following tools and technologies: